-Another important reason to recommend the Glock 19 Gen 4 is the controls, which are pure simplicity.
+Another important reason to recommend the GLOCK 19 Gen 4 are the controls, which are pure simplicity.
 When there is a round in the chamber, the pistol is ready to fire.
-However, until the trigger is pressed, there are three separate safeties guard against an unintentional discharge.
+However, until the trigger is pressed, there are three separate safety mechanisms to guard against an unintentional discharge.
 Pressing the trigger deactivates each safety in turn until the pistol fires.
-In this way a Glock is both safe and ready for immediate use.
+In this way a GLOCK is both safe and ready for immediate use.

-The trigger pull of the Gen 4 Glock 19 is slightly different from earlier versions.
-It is just a little bit heavier than earlier models, at 5 pounds, but seems crisper overall.
+The trigger pull of the Gen 4 GLOCK 19 is slightly different from earlier versions.
+It is just a little bit heavier than earlier models, at 5 pounds, although seems crisper overall.
 The trigger reset is as positive as ever.